microsoft/fl-simulation/README.md

 The framework allows adding and using custom algorithms besides the ones named.

-The simulation can be ran with device dropouts and client incentivization.
+The simulation can run with device dropouts and client incentivization/rewards.

 ## Examples